 It’s important to know there are usually commitment laws in place that can legally force someone to get help for addiction and other serious mental health conditions.
 Having said that, you generally can’t effectively force your spouse to take action.

 You can, however, learn some effective techniques to positively motivate your husband to change.
-They are proven behavioral techniques that have a positive effect on you, too.
-And you may find them easier to implement because they’re based in kindness and compassion.
+You may find them easy to implement because they’re based in kindness and compassion.

 The techniques we help loved ones develop and apply are based on principles of rewarding positive change and attachment, rather than punishing and detachment.
 For example, you can try using positive reinforcement when your husband cuts back on his drinking or engages in other healthy behaviors.